Endangered Species Youth Art Contest

 Art Contest Guidelines

-- Students’ artwork must be original.
-Computer-generated and traced images will NOT be judged.
+• Students’ artwork must be original and all art mediums are allowed (Please note: Computer-generated/AI and traced images are not allowed and will NOT be judged.)

 Please Note: All artwork becomes the property of Roger Williams Park Zoo.
 Submission of the artwork grants the Zoo a non-exclusive, royalty-free license to publish your student’s/child’s artwork in our editorial, educational, and promotional print and digital materials, and on social media.
 All published artwork will be credited “Artist’s Name.”